Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Results and discussion

-In all cases, this is a considerable reduction in the required number of HF events to simulate compared to MCS, or to conventional experimental approaches (as discussed in \cite{VS2025}).
-However, to assess whether the full PAS procedure is feasible during the design stage of a new vessel, these numbers need to be translated to simulation durations.
-As explained in \Cref{sec:valmet}, we focused the validation on the statistical framework and did not perform the CFD calculations for the selected HF events.
+In all cases, this greatly reduces the number of HF events compared to MCS or experiments.
+Assessing PAS feasibility for a new vessel requires translating these numbers into simulation durations.
+As \Cref{sec:valmet} notes, CFD was not performed for the selected HF events in the present validation.
 We can therefore only estimate the required durations.
-As also discussed in \cite{VS2025}, there is a substantial body of literature showing that HF CFD can accurately replicate wave impact loads when it accurately reproduces the wave and ship motion data from experiments.
+However, extensive literature shows that HF CFD can accurately reproduce wave impact loads when it closely matches experimental wave and ship motion data.
 The duration per event varies in these studies, ranging from $4T_p$ \cite{GJL2023}, 50~s \cite{BHD2015}, 35~s \cite{BH2018}, $\sim$20~s \cite{BHV2020}, to even as short as 3~s \cite{PEtAl2022}.
-There are also studies that initialise the CFD simulations from a LF tool instead of experiments (as done in a screening method); this can be done with 52~s \cite{GKS2023} or 12~s \cite{VMSHKSG2021} event durations.
-When fully non-linear wave-event kinematics near the structure and the corresponding ship motions are available from the LF tool, only a short simulation duration is needed.
-In contrast, if the waves and motions must be initialised from linear wave elevations or at locations further from the structure, a longer duration may be necessary.
-In our study, it is reasonable to assume that the waves in CFD can be initialised close to the structure (as discussed in more detail below), and that the ship motions can be imposed from the linear potential flow simulations.
+There are also studies that initialise the CFD simulations from an LF tool instead of experiments (as done in a screening method); this can be done with 52~s \cite{GKS2023} or 12~s \cite{VMSHKSG2021} event durations.
+When fully non-linear wave kinematics and ship motions are provided by the LF tool, only short simulations per event are needed.
+In contrast, longer durations are required if waves and motions must be initialised from linear wave elevations or further from the structure.
+In our study, it is reasonable to assume that the waves in CFD can be initialised close to the structure, and that the ship motions can be imposed from the linear potential flow simulations.
 This should make it possible to reduce the duration per HF event to $\sim$20~s (following the procedure in the green water impact study \cite{BHV2020}).
 Using this assumption, we can translate the required number of HF events to HF simulation durations (see \Cref{tab:results}).
-This results in total durations to simulate with HF CFD in the order of 2 to 85~minutes, which seems feasible in the design stage of a ship.
+This results in total durations to simulate with HF CFD or experiments in the order of 2 to 53~minutes, which seems feasible in the design stage of a ship.
 In comparison, the HF validation datasets used between 23 and 50 hours of HF experiments.
-The PAS requirements correspond to between 0.1\% and 4\% of the HF MCS durations across all cases.
+Based on this, it is estimated that the PAS converged results can be obtained by analysing between 0.04\% and 2.2\% of the HF MCS durations with an HF tool across all cases.
 Note that these percentages are roughly twice the $M_1$ values, because with typical wave periods of around 10~s, a 20~s event corresponds to two wave encounters.
-The computational time required for these simulations (in CPU hours) also depends on the CFD tool used, as well as the chosen grid size, domain, and time-step settings for each case.